 This fact sheet is part of the National Center for Children in Poverty's demographic fact sheet series and is updated annually.
-Unless otherwise noted, analysis of the 2013 American Community Survey (ACS) was conducted by Yang Jiang and Mercedes Ekono of NCCP.
+Unless otherwise noted, analysis of the 2014 American Community Survey (ACS) was conducted by Yang Jiang and Mercedes Ekono of NCCP.
 Estimates include children living in households with at least one parent and most children living apart from both parents (for example, children being raised by grandparents).
 Children living independently, living with a spouse, or in group quarters are excluded from these data.
-Children age 14 years and under living with only unrelated adults are not included because data on their income status are not available.
+Children age 14 years and under living with only unrelated adults were not included because data on their income status were not available.
 Among children who do not live with at least one parent, parental characteristics are those of the householder and/or the householder's spouse.
-We would like to thank Renée Wilson-Simmons, NCCP director, for her advice on this fact sheet.
-Special thanks to Telly Valdellon for layout and production.
+We would like to thank Renée Wilson-Simmons for her advice on this fact sheet and Suma Setty for data checks and proofreading.
+Special thanks to Diana Gazzia for layout and production.